1. What is Pandas DataFrame?

 In this section of the python pandas tutorial I will cover how to combine DataFrame using join(), merge(), and concat() methods.
 All these methods perform below join types.
 All these join methods works similarly to SQL joins.

-pandas.merge() and DataFrame.merge() works same way that merges two or more DataFrames.
-When doing a join on columns, it ignores indexes.
-When joining on the index, the resultant DataFrame contains indexes from sources.
-When no params are used, by default join happens on all common columns.
+Both pandas.merge() and DataFrame.merge() operate similarly, allowing the merging of two or more DataFrames.
+When performing a join based on columns, they disregard indexes.
+However, when joining on the index, the resulting DataFrame retains the indexes from the source DataFrames.
+In cases where no parameters are specified, the default behavior is to perform the join on all common columns.

 # Quick Examples of pandas merge DataFrames